Indexes

 # ...

-The real power of indexes comes from querying and sorting.
+The real power of indexes comes from querying and sorting capabilities.

 Sorting with index.sort()

-The sort() method takes an iterable (like the result of a dbzero.find() query) and returns its elements sorted according to their keys in the index.
+The sort() method takes a query object (like the result of a dbzero.find()) and returns its elements sorted according to their keys in the index.

-# Setup: Add objects with tags and priorities to an index
+# Setup: Add Task objects with priorities to an index

 priority_index = db0.index()